 Premier living surges in the South led by Atlanta, GA, Nashville, TN, and Charlotte, NC

 Three of the most in-demand cities in the South made it into the top 20 of cities with the highest proportion of luxury apartments built during the decade starting in 2012.
 Atlanta, GA, a city receiving lots of attention lately from new businesses and residents alike, ranks 12th with 94.4% of the more than 48K apartments built over the past 10 years being luxury apartments.
 The average size of the premier apartments in Atlanta stands at 980 square feet, about 80 feet larger than the non-luxury ones.

-Nashville, TN, which, apart from its entertainment industry, is very active in sectors such as tech and health care, also makes it into the list, ranking 18th, with 93% of the almost 25K apartments built during the past decade being luxury apartments.
+Nashville, TN, which, apart from its entertainment industry, is very active in sectors such as tech and health care, also makes it into the list, ranking 18th.
+93% of the almost 25K apartments built in Nashville during the past decade are luxury apartments.